ckucewicz/aircraft_safety_project/README.md

 * **Select aircraft made by one of the following companies: Hiller, Schweizer, Stinson, Maule, Enstrom, Luscombe, Aeronca, Air Tractor, Ayres.** Planes made by these aircraft manufacturers were found to hold the least amount of risk based on a combination of their non-fatal rate, deaths per flight, and overal number of deaths.

 ### Next Steps
+With these recommendations in mind, for next steps I would be interested in gathering and looking into two sets of data:

-Moving forward with these recommendations in mind, the company should research price information for aircraft from the recommended companies as the price will also be a major factor in deciding which aircraft(s) to invest in.
+* price data for aircraft from the recommended companies, as the price will be a major factor in deciding which aircraft(s) to invest in
+* pilot training program data to help make an informed decision for where to hire the pilots from

 ## Additional Information
-View the full analysis in the Jupyter Notebook.
+View the full analysis in the [Jupyter Notebook](https://github.com/ckucewicz/aircraft_safety_project/blob/master/Notebook.ipynb).

 View the presentation